Perfection of planned layout is achieved only by institutions on the point of collapse.

 • Resume Section for Awards

-If you have room left over, you can always add more personal resume sections.
-Remember that the ideal length for a resume is one page - it can exceed to 2 only for professionals with an experience of 10+ years. but definitely not more than that.
+If you still have space left then you can add more sections to your resume.
+Always remember that 1 page is the ideal length of a resume - it can exceed to 2 only for professionals with an experience of 10+ years. but definitely not more than that.

-Unless the JD specifies it, you need not put that information on your resume.
+Unless the JD specifies it, you need not make a references section on your resume.

 Personal Details Resume Section